paulvha/apollo3/APgpio/README.md

 ## Pin or Pad

 A “pin” is the name of the place where you connect your wire on a board.
 A pad is the connection point of the Apollo3 processor to the board.
-While “pin” does not have to be the same as a “pad” on Apollo3 board it nearly always is.
+While “pin” does not have to be the same as a “pad” on a number of Apollo3 board it is.
+That said you should check the schematics to be sure.
 Often there is confusion whether to use a pinName (like D3) or a pin / pad-number (like 3).
 When addressing the HAL it is always the pad-number, the layer(s) above will translate a pinName to a pad-number.

+<br> To help, I have created an overview of the different Artemis boards.
+I have mapped the pin-descriptions printed on board to the different pads.
+If a pad is used on the board internally that is called out also.
+It is the spreadsheets AP_pads in the extras-folder of the library.

 ## Commands available